RobTillaart/LineFormatter/README.md

 Setting **n** to 0 disables this function.

 The function **gotoPos(pos)** prints spaces until the cursor is on position **pos**.
-If the current pos is beyond **pos**, it does nothing (check the returned position!).
+If the current position is beyond **pos**, it does nothing (check the returned position!).
-Besides for tabular data, this function can be used to make simple text based graphs, e.g. a histogram (see examples).
+Besides for tabular data, this function can be used to make simple text based graphs, e.g. a sine wave.

-The function **repeat(n, s, nl)** which repeats a certain character or a string n times.
+The function **repeat(n, s, nl)** which repeats a character or a string n times.
 This is followed by **nl** newlines which is zero by default.
 **repeat()** is useful to make separator lines or to print several newlines at once.
 A simple histogram is easy to make.

 The function **setMaxLength(n)** to cut off (brute force, no intelligence) lines after n characters by injecting an extra newline.
-This prevents scrolling hundreds of positions to the right e.g. when copying a file from disk to Serial.
+This prevents scrolling hundreds of positions to the right.
 Setting the value to 0 results in no maximum line length.

 Note: the maximum line length is 255 as all internal positions are 8 bit.
-A 16 bit lineFormatter is planned for future (on request)
+A 16 bit lineFormatter is planned for future (on request).

 ## Interface